 The department offers a Ph.D. program with two majors (Economics and Agricultural Economics).
-The Iowa State Economics Ph.D. program ranks at or near the top when compared to those at other schools, whether judged by research activity, faculty productivity, student support, or quality of education.
+The Iowa State Economics Ph.D. program ranks highly in national surveys, whether judged by research activity, faculty productivity, student support, or quality of education.

 Providing rigorous training in theoretical and applied economics, the Ph.D. program leads to careers in teaching, research, and more.
 Our Ph.D. graduates’ job placements show they fill vital positions in academia, government, and business around the world.